Chariot racing: Frequency and laps

 Magnates and emperors courted popularity by staging and subsidising as many races as they could, as often as possible.
 In Rome, races usually lasted 7 laps, or even 5, rather than the typical 12 laps of the Greek race.
-Some emperors were spendthrift enthusiasts; Caligula sponsored 10–12 races a day, Nero sponsored 20–24 a day.
+Some emperors were spendthrift enthusiasts: Caligula sponsored 10–12 races a day, Nero sponsored 20–24 a day.
 Commodus once held and subsidised 30 races in just 2 hours of a single afternoon; Dio Cassius predicted that such extravagance could only lead to government bankruptcy.
 In a previous century, the emperor Domitian had managed to squeeze an extraordinary 100 races into a single afternoon, presumably by drastically lowering the number of laps from the standard 7.
-Twenty four races in a single day became the norm, until the slow collapse of Rome's economy in the West, when costs rose, sponsors were lost and racetracks were abandoned.
-In the 4th century AD, 24 races were held every day on 66 days each year.
+Twenty-four races in a single day became the norm, until the slow collapse of Rome's economy in the West, when costs rose, sponsors were lost and racetracks were abandoned.
+By the 4th century AD, 24 races were held every day on 66 days each year.
 By the end of that century, public entertainments in Italy had come to an end in all but a few towns.
 The Circus Maximus was still adequately maintained for use, though for what purposes is uncertain.
 The last known beast-hunt there was in 523.
 The last recorded race there was in 549 AD, staged by the Ostrogothic king, Totila; whether this was a display of horsemanship or a chariot-race is not known.